-The Stockholm Pass is a typical tourist savers pass for visitors to Stockholm.
-The pass include free admission to most major sights in Stockholm, transportation options on hop-on, hop-off buses and boats, as well as cruise boat excursions to many islands in the Stockholm archipelago.
+The Stockholm Pass is a typical tourist saver pass for visitors to Stockholm.
+The pass includes free admission to most major sights in Stockholm, transportation options on hop-on, hop-off buses and boats, as well as cruise boat excursions to many islands in the Stockholm archipelago.
 Regular public transportation is not included in the Stockholm Pass itself.
-The Stockholm Pass can be a fantastic savings deal but it worth calculating the saving before buying.
+The Stockholm Pass can be a fantastic savings deal but it is worth calculating the saving before buying.
 The Stockholm Pass is available online but buying it in a Stockholm hotel may be simpler.

 Save on Sightseeing and Tours with the Stockholm Pass

 The Stockholm Pass is a typical city visitors pass that included admission to around 60 sights and tours.
 The pass covers most of the top tourist sights in Stockholm but it does not include public transportation – something that is easily added separately.
 The Stockholm Pass works best during the high season – during winter and colder months, many of the tours may not be running or limited departure times require more exact planning.

 The Stockholm Pass is available for adults or children in 24, 48, 72, and 120-hour versions.
 The longer passes give the better value.